By Casey McBride

 In Bakersfield a concerted promotional effort by KUZZ eased the historic exchange, and the KUZZ listening audience moved down the dial to 550 AM along with the station.
 In the minds of station personnel, this was an important transition because KUZZ had, since 1978, been occupying the number one spot according to the Arbitron Survey ratings.
 Rarely out of the top three stations in the market, KUZZ usually alternated at the top spot with sister station KKXX-FM.

-In its 40 year history KUZZ has been honored with numerous industry accolades including: a 2-time winner of the Academy of Country Music Station of the Year award; twice chosen as Country Music Association Station of the Year; twice named the Associated Press Station of the Year, and a 6-time recipient of the National Association of Broadcasters Crystal Radio Award for outstanding community service.
+In its 60+ year history KUZZ has been honored with numerous industry accolades including: a 5-time winner of the Academy of Country Music Station of the Year award; twice chosen as Country Music Association Station of the Year; twice named the Associated Press Station of the Year, and a 6-time recipient of the National Association of Broadcasters Crystal Radio Award for outstanding community service.

-The recognition is humbling, but even more so is this fact: KUZZ has broadcast over 50 years and more than half of those as the number one station in the market.
+The recognition is humbling, but even more so is this fact: KUZZ has broadcast over 60 years and more than half of those as the number one station in the market.
 The rich tradition of Country music is alive and well in Bakersfield and KUZZ is proud to carry the banner.